 Additionally, Regional Programs are invited to attend ODP clinics with a group of sailors and a coach to work alongside the ODP coaches and invited sailors.

-Note: US Sailing will release team selection criteria for the new 2024 classes (Mixed Kiteboarding (Formula Kite) and the Mixed Two Person Dinghy (470)) in early 2021.
+Note: US Sailing will release team selection criteria for the new 2024 classes, Mixed Kiteboarding (Formula Kite) and the Mixed Two Person Dinghy (470), after the Tokyo 2020 Summer Olympic Games.

 At the December 7, 2020 International Olympic Committee (IOC) Executive Board meeting, the IOC announced that they would like to further review the Mixed Two Person Offshore Keelboat Event in order to properly assess the key considerations around safety and security of the athletes.
 The specific event proposal will be decided as soon as practicably possible but no later than 31 May 2021.
 As a result, team selection criteria for Offshore sailors is on hold until the IOC makes a final decision on the Mixed Two Person Offshore Keelboat Event.

 Funding from the USOPC and US Sailing is earned through a combination of on-the-water performance and adherence to the signed Athlete Agreement.
-2021 support funding will be announced after the 2021 budget is approved and the USOPC contract is signed, estimated early 2021.
+2021 funding is focused on the Games team until the conclusion of the Summer Olympics.
+Additional funding will be announced after the Games and will be aligned with the Tier structure based on World Championship performance.